 Meet the Candidates

-Here are our candidates in the order they appear on the May 2023 primary ballot:
+Here are our candidates in the order they appear on the General Election ballot:

 Sarah has been regularly attending school board meetings for more than two years and is well-informed of the current issues facing our district.
 She is an experienced business owner who understands the importance of using resources wisely and has worked in the EASD as an instructional paraprofessional.
 Sarah will bring a unique voice to the school board with her inside- understanding of what’s going on in the schools while also recognizing the importance of being responsible with our citizens’ tax dollars.